Kamildeeal/educational_copy_of_twitter_React_NextJs/README.md

 # Educational Copy of Twitter
 ## Introduction
 Educational Copy of Twitter is a simplified, educational version of the popular social media platform Twitter.
-This project is designed to help learners understand the fundamental concepts of web development, database management, and front-end/backend integration.
+This project is designed to understand the fundamental concepts of web development, database management, and front-end/backend integration.

 ## Features
 - User authentication (sign up, login, logout)